valu-digital/npm-packages/packages/webpack-config/README.md

 The default Babel configuration has `react`, `typescript` and `env` presets.

-It also adds the class properties and dynamic import proposal plugins and Emotion plugin with source maps.
+It also adds the class properties and dynamic import proposal plugins.

 Enables `.mjs` based tree shaking for some npm modules (ex. react-icons).